 The most comprehensive guide to Federal, State, Provincial and Local campgrounds

-We include only public, car-accessible family campgrounds with 4 or more campsites. (no backpack-in, boat-in, horse camps or group-only camps).
-We tell you if you need to take a ferry or if a short walk to the sites is required.
+We include only car-accessible, family campgrounds with 4 or more campsites - whose existence and location we can verify.
+We want to be sure you find an actual family campground when you drive there. (no backpack-in, boat-in, horse camps or group-only camps).
+Some selected "boondocks" (no facilities), (we call "dispersed"), are included.
+We will tell you if you need to take a ferry or if a short walk to the sites is required.
 We do not include privately owned campgrounds.
-Read our FAQs to learn more about the data, accuracy, usage and precautions.

-= US National Park (NP), Canadian National Park (CNP), National Forest (NF), Bureau of Land Management (BLM), Bureau of Reclamation (BOR)
+= US Bureau of Land Management (BLM), US Fish and Wildlife (USFW), US Bureau of Reclamation (BOR)

-= Corps of Engineers (COE), Tennessee Valley Auth.
+= US Corps of Engineers (COE), Tennessee Valley Auth.
 (TVA)

 = State Park (SP), Canadian Provincial Park (PP), State Rec.
 Area (SRA), State Preserve (SPR), State Beach (SB)